 “I would like to move from non-sales to a sales job.
 How do I write my sales resume, as I don’t have any sales experience, yet have aided with client communications and helped manage client accounts?
 Should I put that information in my new resume to help me get a sales job?”

-Before you start writing your resume, you will want to first think about what skills and abilities you possess that are specific to sales roles, beyond client communications and the management of client accounts.
+Before you write a sales resume, you will want to first think about what skills and abilities you possess that are specific to sales roles, beyond client communications and the management of client accounts.

 The goal is to outline all the sales skills you have — as well as anything you’ve done that’s sales related.

 Not sure of what’s considered “sales related”?
 Are you curious about what sales experience you do have?

 Here are 7 questions to answer to help you identify sales-related skills that you can use to flesh out your sales resume: